Jump to:

 Strengthening

-- Tennis ball with mouth: buy one here
+- Tennis ball with mouth: make your own here

 thumb altogether by bracing one side of clip in palm of hand